 In a previous post, we discussed how traditional, interruptive sales and marketing tactics, such as cold calling, are not working as effectively anymore in the manufacturing sector.

 Inbound marketing offers manufacturers the chance to reach a wider audience.
 Unlike other marketing methods, such as print ads and mailers that rely on outreach to customers' locations, inbound marketing and content can help bring in a steady stream of traffic from people actively looking for your services (HubSpot).

 According to a Content Marketing Institute Survey, 85% of manufacturers that use content marketing (to some degree) identified the following benefits:

 *See a case study where JJS Manufacturing increased their traffic by 700%

 Inbound marketing is far from a quick fix.
 It takes time, resources and expertise to implement.
 Your current marketing team are busy, maybe organising the trade shows which represent a key sales opportunity for your manufacturing company.
 They do not have the time or expertise to produce the content required to fuel inbound.
 This is where an inbound marketing agency can help.
 As with manufacturing, inbound is process driven.
 An inbound agency will take your company through the proven process to implementing inbound.

-There are some prerequisites for a website today without which your manufacturing company will struggle to remain competitive: being responsive and optimised for mobile, sound security, fast page load time are just a few.
-Depending on how your current website performs an inbound marketing agency will advise you follow one of three routes:
+There are some prerequisites for a website today without which your manufacturing company will struggle to remain competitive: being responsive and optimised for mobile, sound security, and fast page load time are just a few.
+Depending on how your current website performs, an inbound marketing agency will advise you to follow one of three routes: